Vuejs-Certification/senior-bootcamp-feature-challenge/README.md

 - If you see the `data-test` attribute in the boilerplate don't remove it.
 If you remove it, your code may be invalid for the certificate.

+- You may use TypeScript if you desire but it is not required

 - It is NOT necessary to have the exact same styles as in the GIF above, or even any styles at all.